Applying for research degrees

 Changing the start date

-To request a new start date, you should contact the graduate school that you applied to.
+To request a new start date, you should contact the relevant postgraduate researcher admissions team.
 If they are able to accommodate this change then a new formal offer letter will be issued with your revised start and end date.
 You will have to accept this new offer as outlined previously.